OutNoted

 How to use

-- Use Control with the arrow keys to move notes around.
+• Use the numeric keypad to move notes around.

 Key bindings